 The council is proud of its school estate which is one of the best in Scotland in terms of condition and suitability.
 The council has, over a number of years, invested considerable sums to ensure school pupils have the best possible environment to learn and develop.
-The ten year capital investment programme approved in February 2018, and subsequently updated in February 2019 and 2020, supports the delivery of essential council services and will invest over £191 million in maintaining and improving the school estate over the period 2020/21 to 2027/28.

 During 2019/20, the first phase of works to reconfigure and extend Ogilvie Additional Support Needs school was completed as part of the planned investment of a further £19.8 million in additional supports needs schools from 2020/21 onwards.

 Land remediation and preparation works have also been progressed this year in relation to the delivery of new Denominational and Non-Denominational secondary schools and a new primary school in Winchburgh.
 The Winchburgh Core Development Area will represent the largest single education expansion investment undertaken by the council.
+The land remediation and preparation works were completed by Winchburgh Developments on 31 July 2020.
+The contract between West Lothian Council and Hub South East and their tier one contractor, Morrison Construction Scotland Ltd, was closed on 28 July 2020.
+We are currently in the contractor's mobilisation period, and they commenced on site on 17 August 2020.
+The construction will be completed for all three schools in October 2022, and will be operationally available from January 2023.